 Is there a career advisor specifically for business students?

 Yes!
 Frank Lanko, Senior Business Career Advisor for the College of Business and Economics, is a valuable resource for all levels of business students.
 Do you need help finding the best tools for searching for employers?
 Or do you need to change your resume to target a new career direction?
 Please contact Frank Lanko (email@example.com) or Rachel Malak (firstname.lastname@example.org) to set up a meeting or discuss your career search.
 Career advising services include resume review, interview preparation, mock interview practice, upcoming job fair information, and job search strategies.

 How can I meet employers?

 The Career and Leadership Development Office supports several career fairs on campus, where you can meet with organizations that offer internships and full-time career employment.
 The office can also provide you with information on other career fairs in the region.
 See which career fairs are coming up.

 Another way to meet with potential employers is to post your resume on Handshake, an easy-to-use job and internship search tool where alumni and employers are also posting positions available to UW-Whitewater students and alumni.
 Handshake has opportunities available on- and off-campus and in locations across the United States.

 As an undergraduate student how do I learn essential job search skills?

-Frank Lanko (email@example.com) also teaches BEINDP 288, Career Information, a course required for all undergraduate business majors, preferably in their junior years.
+Frank Lanko and Rachel Malak also teach BEINDP 288, Career Information, a course required for all undergraduate business majors, preferably in their junior years.
 While enrolled in this course students will learn: